jackmaden/philosophybreak/src/pages/articles/sartre-waiter-bad-faith-and-the-harms-of-inauthenticity/index.md

 ---
 title: "Sartre’s Waiter, ‘Bad Faith’, and the Harms of Inauthenticity"
 description: 'With his famous discussion of a waiter, Sartre argues that to limit ourselves to predefined social roles is to live in ‘bad faith’.
-Living authentically means not reducing ourselves to static identities, but acknowledging that we are always growing and becoming.'
+Living authentically means not reducing ourselves to static identities, but acknowledging that we are free, dynamic beings.'
 image: "./waiter.jpg"
 imageAlt: "Sartre’s Waiter, ‘Bad Faith’, and the Harms of Inauthenticity"
 imageSeo: "./waiter.jpg"